showdpro/Easy_Admob_SetUp/README.md

 use the above test method but change the app_id to myapp_id to avoid conflicting ids and add all your real banner_id

+For Interstitial ads
+define the
+Interstitial mInterstitial;
+in your java class and attach it to all buttons in any activities in your app with the below codes.

+<b>AdmobSetUp.AllInterstitial.SetInterstitial(mInterstitial);</b>
+<b>AdmobSetUp.AllInterstitial.showInterstitial();</b>

 [![](https://jitpack.io/v/fafara/Easy_Admob_SetUp.svg)](https://jitpack.io/#fafara/Easy_Admob_SetUp)